chdamianos/pca_robustness/README.md

 n_boot_sample is the number of bootstrap samples to run

-confidence_interval is confidence interval i.e. 0.95 corresponds to a 95% confidence interval
+confidence_interval is the confidence interval i.e. 0.95 corresponds to a 95% confidence interval

 x_axis is the vector of values to be plotted on the x-axis